The Hold (conclusion)

-But none of it made sense.
+Somehow none of it made sense.
 He only knew he belonged at the airport.
-Shawna had been telling him…he’d walked away from her, absentminded… And now he was off in the burbs, doing this promised, unnecessary chore, when he ought to be at the bedside, saying goodbye.
+Megan had been telling him, and he’d walked away from her, sick of listening… And now he was off in the burbs, doing this promised, unnecessary chore, when he ought to be at the bedside, saying goodbye.

-What’s your best memory?
 If you were falling asleep, what would you be happiest thinking about?
-His sister had all this strange wisdom about dying…he didn’t know where she’d got it.
+His sister had this strange wisdom about dying; he didn’t know where she’d got it.

-These things nagged until he couldn’t…making this point to himself, an utter loathing for blue lights rose like vomit…play the fucking little pissant game Noble was testing him with.
+These things nagged until Keneliot couldn’t any more…an utter loathing for blue lights rose like vomit…play this pissant game Noble was testing him with.
 Fuck Noble.

-Noble bounced sitting, and the chair wheeled, smacking the table behind; he looked up with an odd smirk.
+Noble bounced sitting, and the chair wheeled back, smacking the table.
+He looked up with an odd smirk.
 As though they were partners in some shady enterprise, and he was here to collect his share.
 “Why don’t you tell me about it?”